 4 minute read

-The reasons will of course vary according to the organisation but below we highlight from our considerable experience in helping and troubleshooting of problems for our clients what we believe are some of the more common reasons for organisations failing to identify the quality candidates which will help them meet their corporate objectives.
+The reasons for hiring problems will of course vary according to industry and organisation but below we highlight from our considerable experience, in helping and troubleshooting the problems for our clients and prospective clients, what we believe are six of the more common reasons.

-We previously ran several articles on Employer Branding and why it was significant.
-These touch upon the increasing importance of marketing in organisations and significantly the need to highlight the perks and benefits of your business and the available role and the success journeys of existing employees.
+We previously ran several articles on Employer Branding and why it was so significant.
+These touch upon the increasing importance of marketing in organisations and essentially the need to highlight the culture, perks and benefits of your business, the details of the available opportunities as well as the successful journeys of existing employees.
 This allows interested parties to evaluate both your organisation and the potential opportunity with enthusiasm and desire.
-The web is an extremely powerful tool and if job seekers are unable to see or assess promotional information about your organisation and the role, they will, in all likelihood, draw their own conclusions, frequently to your detriment.
+The web is an extremely powerful tool and if job seekers are unable to see or assess promotional information about your organisation and the role, they will, in all likelihood, draw their own conclusions, frequently to your detriment, before applying.

-Here is a blog how you can look to improve yours and help your Employee Value Proposition.
+Here is a link to a blog on how you can look to improve yours and help your Employee Value Proposition.

-The job board is frequently sold as the holy grail for anxious companies keen to place excellent candidates within their growing companies.
-In some instances this will work without fail but in a growing number we feel it is destined to fail as a long term solution for your staffing issues.
+The job board is frequently sold as the holy grail for anxious companies keen to place excellent candidates within their growing teams.
+In some instances, this will work but we are now seeing a growing number where it is not working.
+We feel it is destined to fail as a long-term solution for your staffing issues.

 To expand on this point, when you put an advert on a job board or your own website you are potentially fishing in quite a small pond as the only people who will realistically see your adverts are those in the market who are actively seeking a new role at this time, what we call 'the actives'.